Ruvo di Puglia: History

+Name

+The name of the site is first attested on a series of coins of the 3rd century BCE, which bear legends in Greek characters: ΡΥΨ (Rhyps), ΡΥΒΑ (Rhyba), and ΡΥΒΑΣΤΕΙΝΩΝ (Rhybasteinon).
+In the 1st century BCE, the poet Horace referred to the inhabitants as the Rubi, and in the 1st century CE they appear in Pliny the Elder's list of the peoples of Apulia as the Rubustini.
+The name remained Rubi throughout the Middle Ages.

 Prehistory, the arrival of the Greeks and the Roman age

 Some artefacts of worked stone date the first settlements in the Ruvestine countryside to the Middle Palaeolithic while some remains of villages confirm the presence of man since the 6th millennium BC.
 However, during the Bronze Age the territory was inhabited by the Morgetes, a people Ausonic, then expelled by the Iapygians with the advent of the Iron Age.
 The Iapygians settled in the land of Bari giving rise to the Peucetians lineage and Ruvo was initially founded as a hilltop village currently located between the municipal pine forest and the church of San Michele Arcangelo.
 The countryside around Ruvo in the Peucetian age was very vast and also had a port, called Respa, near Molfetta.